maoyuans/chronicles-of-terre/subclasses/Cleric-Chaos.md

 At each indicated cleric level, you add the listed spells to your spells prepared.
 - 1st: Chaos Bolt, Tasha's Hideous Laughter;
-- 3rd: Phantasmal Force, Crown of Madness;
+- 3rd: Crown of Madness, Scorching Ray;
-- 5th: Enemies Abound, Summon Lesser Demons;
+- 5th: Blink, Enemies Abound;
-- 7th: Confusion, Compulsion;
+- 7th: Confusion, Polymorph;
-- 9th: Insect Plague, Synaptic Static.
+- 9th: Maelstrom, Synaptic Static.

 ## Eldritch Cantrip

 You gain Eldritch Blast as a bonus cantrip.
-For you, this counts as a Cleric cantrip.
+For you, this counts as a Cleric cantrip, with Wisdom as your spellcasting ability.

-## Improved Chaos Bolt
+## Magical Pandemonium

-Whenever you trigger the leap effect from Chaos Bolt, it leaps twice and each bolt does an additional 1d6 points of damage.
+When you choose this domain at 1st level, the magical energy you wield becomes unpredictable.
+As a bonus action, you can expend a spell slot of any level to cast a random spell (from any spell list) with base level equal to the slot expended.
+You do not choose the spell cast, but you may choose how the spell is cast.

 ## Channel Divinity: Chaos Pulse

-Starting at 2nd level, you can use your Channel Divinity class feature to blast a wave of chaotic energy.
-When an enemy within 30ft attacks you, you may as a reaction, impose disadvantage on their attack rolls until the start of your next turn.
-In addition, the next Chaos Bolt you cast within one minute that targets this creature automatically triggers it's leaping effect.
+Starting at 2nd level, you can use your Channel Divinity class feature to incite chaos.
+When you hit a creature with Chaos Bolt, you can use Channel Divinity to trigger its leaping effect once, plus one additional time per level of the spell slot expended.

 ## Gift of Misfortune